cesarderio/Notes/Tutorials/React.md

   git push origin add-react-tutorial
   ```

-- Create a Pull Request targeting the Notes directory.
+- Create a Pull Request targeting the Notes repository.

 Contributions are welcome!
 Feel free to open issues or suggest enhancements.